hungcq/knowledge-repo/biology/life-ascending.md

 - Disadvs of sex:
   - Biological cost, need 2 partners
   - -> Slow
-  - Post only half genes -> can't retain adv of good genome
+  - Past only half the genes -> can't retain adv of good genome
-- Question: why sex evolve?
-Why not clone good genome?
+- Question: why sex evolved?
+Why not clone good genomes?
   - Obs: meiosis mechanism, recombination
-  - Hypo: sex allow combination of 2 good genes of dif individuals & avoid degeneration from bad genes (Muller's ratchet)
+  - Hypo: sex allows the combination of 2 good genes of dif individuals & avoid degeneration from bad genes (Muller's ratchet)
   - -> Problem: group selection -> no evolutionary adv
   - Hypo: sex & recombination (genetically) are advantageous to changing env
   - -> Not supported by data